plforacle/mysql-enterprise/install-verify-ee/install-verify-ee.md

 •	install test databases for labs (world and employees)
 •	have a look on useful statements

-Server: serverB

-Verify the new MySQL Installation on Linux and import test databases Understand better how MySQL connection works
-Install test databases for labs (world and employees) Have a look on useful statements

 Estimated Time: -- minutes